 2.1 Research Methods

 The experimental method was used in this study because it required testing the administration of different doses of moringa leaf powder in the feed.
-The dosage applied in this research refers to a previous study, which used a range of 1–3% (Pratama, 2018).
+The dosage applied in this research refered to a previous study, which used a range of 1–3% (Pratama, 2018).
 The design implemented was a Completely Randomized Design (CRD), consisting of 5 treatments and 3 replications, resulting in a total of 15 experimental units.

 2.2 Research Procedure